Law you can afford

 Outsourcing

-If an employer decides to outsource the work being done by a particular group or class of employees then despite the fact that this would technically give rise to a redundancy situation, since the employer will cease to carry on the particular type of work, TUPE regulations will mean that the affected employees will automatically transfer from the employer to the organisation that has been contracted to provide the outsourced services.
+If an employer decides to outsource the work being done by a particular group or class of employees, this technically creates a redundancy situation, as the employer will stop carrying on that particular type of work.
+However, TUPE regulations mean that the affected employees might automatically transfer from the employer to the outsourcing organisation.

-An employee has the right to object to the transfer and, by doing so, will have resigned from their job.
-In most cases, this will mean that the employee will not have a right to a redundancy payment or to claim unfair dismissal as they have not been dismissed.
-If the employee resigned because the transfer to the new job would have resulted in a substantial and detrimental change to their working conditions, they may have a claim for constructive/wrongful dismissal.
+An employee can object to the transfer and, in doing so, will have resigned from their job.
+In most cases, this means that the employee has no right to a redundancy payment or to claim unfair dismissal, as they have not been dismissed.
+If the employee resigns because the transfer to the new job would result in a substantial and detrimental change to their working conditions, they might have a claim for constructive or wrongful dismissal.

-Note that if an employer dismisses an employee because of a TUPE transfer, or for a reason related to it, it will automatically be an unfair dismissal, unless the employer can show that the dismissal was for an economic, technical or organisational reason requiring changes in the workforce.
+Note that if an employer dismisses an employee because of a TUPE transfer, it will automatically be an unfair dismissal unless the employer can show that the sole or main reason for the dismissal was economic, technical or organisational, which required changes in the workforce.

 Closure of business

-If an employee is dismissed by reason of the closure of a business, there will be a dismissal by reason of redundancy.
-This will be the case, whether the closure of the business is permanent or temporary (although temporary closures can be more complex).
+If an employee is dismissed due to the closure of a business, it is a redundancy.
+This will be the case whether the closure of the business is permanent or temporary (although temporary closures can be more complex).

 Change of employer - for a partnership

-If a business closes down by virtue of the death or dissolution of the partnership, then, notwithstanding the fact that the employee's contract of employment may be frustrated, it will be treated as a dismissal by reason of redundancy.
+If a business closes down because of the death or dissolution of the partnership, then although the employee's contract of employment may be 'frustrated' (a serious and unexpected event that is beyond you and your employee's control that fundamentally changes the way the employment contract can be carried out), it will be treated as a redundancy.

 However, if the employee continues in the employment, or if there is effectively only a change in the partners despite the partnership being dissolved, the employee will not be dismissed and there will be continuity of employment.
 If the employee is re-employed by an associate employer, this will be a re-engagement.

-Where a business is sold as a going concern, this will technically give rise to a redundancy situation, as the employer will cease to carry on the business.
-However, under the Transfer of Undertakings Regulations 2006 (TUPE) employees are protected and should automatically transfer to the new business.
-For more information see the guide produced by the Department for Business, Innovation and skills (BIS).
+Where a business is sold as a going concern, this will technically give rise to a redundancy situation, as the employer will stop carrying on the business.
+However, under TUPE regulations employees are protected and should automatically transfer to the new business.
 An employee who has transferred to a new employer will not be entitled to a redundancy payment.

 Place of work redundancy

 In this situation the place of employment is either closing or being relocated.
 As simple as this may appear, difficulties do arise.
-One has to determine whether the place of business being closed or relocated is where an employee works or could be required to work according to the contract of employment.
+You need to determine whether the place of business that is being closed or relocated is where an employee works or could be required to work under their contract.
 In order to establish what the position is, certain tests are applied:

-• If an employee has worked from several locations then the place of work must be established by a factual enquiry, taking into account any contractual terms that might assist in determining the place of work
+• If an employee has worked from several locations, then the place of work must be established by a factual inquiry, taking into account any contractual terms that might help in determining the place of work.

 Mobility clauses

-Mobility clauses require employees to relocate as a result of business needs and cannot be ignored when considering the question of whether an employee is entitled to a redundancy payment.
+A mobility clause in an employee's contract requires them to relocate if required as a result of business needs and cannot be ignored when considering whether an employee is entitled to a redundancy payment.

-A mobility clause can be used by you to require an employee to relocate as an alternative to proposing redundancies.
-This would give you the advantage of not having to comply with the legislation regarding redundancies including the duty to consult.
-However you should decide whether you want to rely on a mobility clause before making any announcement to the workforce about proposed redundancies as, once you have done this, you will be obliged to follow the legal rules and procedures relating to the conduct of redundancies.
+You can use a mobility clause to require an employee to relocate instead of proposing redundancies.
+This gives you the advantage of not having to comply with legal redundancy procedures, including the duty to consult.
+However, you should decide whether you want to rely on a mobility clause before making any announcement to the workforce about proposed redundancies, as once you have done this you will be obliged to follow redundancy procedures.

-If there is a mobility clause in the contract, but an employee refuses to obey a lawful request from the employer to move in accordance with the contractual term, then the dismissal may be due to the employee's misconduct as opposed to redundancy.
+If there is a mobility clause in the contract, but an employee refuses to obey a lawful request from the employer to move in accordance with it, then the dismissal may be due to the employee's misconduct as opposed to redundancy.
 In such circumstances, the employee would not be eligible to receive a redundancy payment.

-Factors such as the following would need to be considered:
+Factors such as the following need to be considered:

 • The wording of the mobility clause used in the employment contract

-• When and in what circumstances an employer has evoked the clause
+• When and in what circumstances an employer has used the clause

 • Whether this would result in a breach of the employer's duty of trust and confidence to the employee

-If the wording used in the mobility clause is unclear or ambiguous then, in the majority of cases, a tribunal will interpret the effect of the clause in favour of the employee.
+If the wording used in the clause is unclear or ambiguous, a tribunal will usually interpret it in favour of the employee.

 Presumption of redundancy